mtgjson/mtgjson-website/docs/data-models/card-set/README.md

 > - **Attributes:** <i class="optional">optional</i>

 > ### flavorName
 > The promotional card name printed above the true card name on special cards that has no game function.
+See [this card](https://scryfall.com/card/plg20/2/hangarback-walker) for an example.
 >
 > - **Type:** `string`
 > - **Introduced:** `v5.0.0`